 Fleetwith Pike, along with Haystacks, forms a significant part of the iconic view from Buttermere.
 It rises sharply from near the water and stands proud amongst a spectacular collection of fells.

-From Gatesgarth Car Park, head ESE along the road until you reach the path that immediately starts its ascent up the pike.
+From Gatesgarth Car Park, head south east along the road until you reach the path that immediately starts its ascent up the pike.
 Follow this steep and challenging route, noting Fanny Mercer’s memorial on your way.
-This marks the place a young, inexperienced walker fell and lost her life and serves as a reminder to hikers to always be alert!
+This marks the place a young, inexperienced walker fell and lost her life and serves as a reminder to hikers to always be alert.
 With this in mind, and your wits about you, continue all the way up to the summit, where you’ll be rewarded with absolutely spectacular views of the lakes and mountains